twilight-rs/twilight-rs.github.io/src/chapter_1_crates/section_7_first_party/section_1_cache_redis.md

 # Redis Cache

-`twilight-cache-redis` is an implementation of a cache using Redis as a backend.
+`twilight-cache-redis` will be an implementation of a cache using Redis as a backend.
 It is entirely stateless other than the TCP connection used by [`redis`] itself.

 Read the section on [the cache crate] for more information on how this is